Scottsdale Fact Sheet

 WHERE TO STAY: FEE-FREE

-• Hotel Valley Ho encourages travelers to bring four-legged friends along at no extra charge.
-They’ll receive a welcome pet amenity including dog treats, a double-sided bowl for water and food, pet clean-up bags, and a ‘Pet in Room’ sign.
+Old Town’s mid-century modern gem, Hotel Valley Ho, encourages travelers to bring four-legged friends along at no extra charge.
+Guests will receive a welcome pet amenity including dog treats, a bowl for water and food, pet clean-up bags and a ‘Pet in Room’ sign.
 A limited supply of elevated dog beds are also available on loan, allowing pets to sleep next to the bed.
-Conveniently located downtown, guests can take their pets for a walk around the property’s lush grounds, around Old Town Scottsdale or along the nearby Arizona Canal Trail.
-Please note Hotel Valley Ho also has a separate service animal policy.
+Conveniently located downtown, guests can take their pets for a walk around the property, Old Town Scottsdale or along the nearby Arizona Canal Trail.

-• Pets stay free at Mountain Shadows Resort Scottsdale in all resort guestrooms as well as select residences.
-Mountain Shadows will make felines and canines alike feel at home with a bed, food and water bowls, bottled water, doggie bags and a complimentary pet amenity upon request.
+Pets stay free at Paradise Valley’s iconic Mountain Shadows Resort Scottsdale in all resort guestrooms as well as select residences.
+Mountain Shadows will make cats and dogs alike feel at home with a bed, food and water bowls, bottled water, clean-up bags and a complimentary pet amenity upon request.
 Pets are also welcome on the patio at Rusty’s, the golf course restaurant.
-If pets need to stay in the guestroom, a pet door hanger may be placed on the door to alert staff.

 WHERE TO STAY: FOR A FEE (UNDER $100)